conradwt/pybay-workshops-2018/README.md

     Note: The compressed image is roughly about 1 GB is size.

-  - From Flash Drive (MAY NOT BE AVAIALABLE)
+  - From Flash Drive (MAY NOT BE AVAILABLE)

     ```
     $ docker load < pybay-workshops-2018-latest.tar.gz